Hacker News Reader: Best @ 2026-01-26 03:35:23 (UTC)

 Key Claims/Facts:

-• Mislabeled statistical significance: A central finding was described as "statistically significant" when the evidence did not support that claim (the authors later called this a "typo" and an erratum was published that corrected the significance statement but did not resolve the methodological misreporting).
+• Mislabeled statistical significance: A central finding was published as "significant" though it should have read "not significant"; authors later called this a "typo" and an erratum was issued, but the broader implications were not addressed in the journal text.

 Parsed and condensed via gpt-5-mini-2025-08-07 at 2026-01-26 03:50:04 UTC